 Domain Name is nothing but the address of your site.
 Like “google.com”.
 It is simply what the visitors type in the address bar to visit your website.

 Considering how much internet has grown over the years.
 It is now a humongous global network of computers connected to each other.
 Each computer on this network can communicate within the network.
 To do so, every computer requires a unique identification, for that each computer has been given an IP address.
 Using those IP Addresses, which are a series of numbers looking something like 66.555.67.2, each computer over the network becomes accessible to all others who know that address.

 For a minute, think about the Population of the world.
 Imagine if every single person around you has at least two computing devices.
 A laptop and a smartphone.
 They both have an IP address over the internet.
 Now if you want to connect to either of those you will have to remember their IP addresses.
 Can you do that for say 20 computers?
 No right?
 Realistically speaking.
 It is impossible to remember all the respective IP addresses.

 This is where Domain Names comes in.
 Their use solved the problem, them being close to our speaking languages made them not only more familiar but also easier to remember.

 So with their help, now whenever you visit a site you type in the domain Name like Hotmail.com instead of writing a long string of numbers.

 Domain Name at work

-There’s a series of steps that follows when a domain Name is typed into the address bar.
+There’s a series of steps that follow when a domain name is typed into the address bar.

-- A request is sent to a global network of servers by your browser that constitute the Domain Name System.
+- A request is sent to a global network of servers by your browser that constitutes the Domain Name System.

 - When these servers receive a request, they search associated domain for different nameservers.